WQKT

-WQKT (104.5 FM) is a commercial radio station in Wooster, Ohio, serving Canton and Akron, with a Christian adult contemporary format.
+WQKT (104.5 FM) is a commercial radio station licensed to Wooster, Ohio, United States, serving Canton and Akron, with a Christian adult contemporary format.
 The station carries football and basketball games of The College of Wooster, along with local high school sports broadcasts.
-WQKT is co-owned with WKVX 960 AM, which airs a Southern Gospel format.
+WQKT is co-owned with WKVX 960 AM, which airs a southern gospel format.

+WQKT's transmitter and studios are sited on South Hillcrest Drive at Lincoln Way East in Wooster.